timjbruce/reinvent_cvra_bootcamp/AlexaSkill/README.md

 vin: 9JVVV63E5NVZWH5UH, start time: 2018-10-17T01:00:09.695Z, distance: 228.0, neighborhood: Eisenhower East, Alexandria, VA, United States
 ```

+> Note: if you get an error when running this program "The security token included in the request is
+invalid," then have a look at your ~/.aws/credentials file and ensure that ```aws_session_token``` is
+not present.

 ### 3.3 Deploy the Alexa Skill